-What is pain?
+What impacts on pain?

-- Their age.
+- Your child’s age.

-- How they have learned to respond to pain.
+- Your child’s learned responses to pain.

 How long does pain last?